Pennsieve/email-service/README.md

 This table maps the `messageId` to a file object on AWS S3.
 It also contains the default *subject* line for the email message.
 The default *subject* may be overridden if there is a `subject` in the message `context`.

 ### Item Attributes
-- `messageId`: String, slug-style
+- `MessageId`: String, slug-style
-- `subject`: String, the default subject line for the email message
+- `Subject`: String, the default subject line for the email message
-- `templateFile`: String, the name of the template file
+- `TemplateFile`: String, the name of the template file

 ### Keys
 - **Partition Key**: `messageId`